Eight Forest Lane

 • Baking powder – for extra lift giving you a nice thick biscuit.

-You start by beating the sugars and dairy-free butter until creamy.
-Then add in the egg and mix through, followed by your dry ingredients and then you are done!
+You start by beating the sugars and dairy free butter until creamy.
+Add in the egg and continue to beat.

 These milo cookies are best enjoyed fresh when the edges are still nice and crisp as they have a tendency to go a little soft when stored, however they are still delicious.